 “No, I did not get mine on a…”

 “He didn’t ask you to get married!”
-He yelled and then gained some eyes on them.
+He yelled and then caught the attention of the couple who just parked their car the space next to them.

 Hansen sighed and tapped his brother’s shoulder.
 “Alright so what are you going to do?”
 He asked.

 “Don’t even say that as a joke.”
-Hansen said.
-“You are my brother and I want you here.
+Hansen chastised.
+“You are my brother.
+I want you here.
 Most importantly, I want you to get your inheritance.”
 He said and then Anderson shook his head.

-“Forget it, am not getting married just for some inheritance.”
+“Forget it.
+I am not getting married just for some inheritance.”

-“Yes, you are and you will.”
-Hansen said.
-“I will find you a bride.”
+“Yes, you are.
+And you will.”
+Hansen told him.
+“I will find you a bride!”
+He declared.

 “No thanks.
 As for the money, that old man can keep it.
 I will make my own.”
-Anderson entered the car and started the engine.
+Anderson entered the vehicle and started the engine.

 Hansen got into the passenger seat.
 “No, you will get your inheritance.
-I will get you a bride, even if I have to hire for you an actress, I’ll do it and that’s a promise.”
-He said and then Anderson drove out of there.
+I will get you a bride, even if I have to hire an actress.
+I’ll do it and that’s a promise.”
+He said while Anderson drove out of there.